michaelablackham/thinkful-color-quiz/README.md

   - [x] randomly choose 2 other RGB values and add to remaining inputs
   - [x] submit question on button click
   - [x] check if answer is correct
-- [ ] answer screen
+- [x] answer screen
+  - [x] should only appear if user clicks a color
-  - [ ] generate correct or wrong screen with text and correct answer
+  - [x] generate correct or wrong screen with text and correct answer
   - [x] add right or wrong styling to pager
   - [x] keep track of right/wrong answers
-  - [ ] add "current" class to the current number pager that correlates to current question
+  - [x] add "current" class to the current number pager that correlates to current question
 - [ ] advance to new question
   - [ ] if questionCount !== 5
   - [ ] add ++ to questionCount